 - For Endorsement: Ballots marked for more than one (1) candidate to be endorsed shall not be counted for any candidate.

-- Each candidate for Minnesota State House District Endorsement may have two observers in the “counting room”.
+- Each candidate for Minnesota State Senator Endorsement or Minnesota State House District Endorsement may have one observer in the “counting room”.

 - Ballots will be destroyed after the close of the convention.

 - All literature distributed at the Convention must have its source(s) prominently displayed.

 - All non-compliant literature must be immediately removed.
 The Convention Chair determines compliance.